ALLIANCE COUNCIL 2017

+REGISTRATION CLOSED.
 For the first time in 2017 certain members of the Alliance family will be able to vote for The Christian and Missionary Alliance (C&MA) president without attending General Council.
 Voting is done by proxy.
 A proxy voter for president is someone who will not attend Council and otherwise qualifies as an accredited delegate as described in the C&MA Bylaws, Article VI, Section 6.2.A.
 If you register as an accredited proxy voter you will receive detailed instructions following registration.
-The last day to register as an accredited proxy voter will be April 28, 2017.
-Register here to be an Accredited Proxy Delegate.

 On-site Registration (begins at 1:00 p.m.
 Monday, May 29, 2017)